Diabetes: Roles on Your Care TeamSkip to the navigation

 Other health professionals who may be involved in your diabetes care include:

 - Mental health professional.
-Many people with chronic diseases suffer from depression.
-A psychiatrist, psychologist, or social worker can help you deal with the mental challenges associated with living with diabetes.
-Also, one of these specialists can help you learn to manage stress, which can affect your glucose control.
+Many people with chronic diseases have depression.
+A psychiatrist, psychologist, or social worker can help you deal with the mental challenges that may come with living with diabetes.
+Also, one of these specialists can help you learn to manage stress.
+(Stress can affect your glucose control.)

 - Exercise physiologist.
-Physical activity is an important part of your treatment for diabetes, so you may want to work with an exercise physiologist to develop an appropriate exercise program for your fitness level.
-Exercise physiologists have experience working with people who have varying levels of strength and aerobic capacity.
-An exercise physiologist can help you devise strategies for staying with your exercise plan.
+Physical activity is an important part of your treatment for diabetes.
+You may want to work with an exercise physiologist to develop an exercise program that suits your fitness level.
+Exercise physiologists work with people at all levels of strength and aerobic fitness.
+He or she can help you plan strategies for staying with your exercise plan.

 - Registered dietitian.
 Your diet plays a key role in keeping your blood sugar levels within a target range.
-A registered dietitian has training in nutrition and experience making meal plans and helping people make changes in their lifestyle.
+Registered dietitians have training in nutrition and can help people make meal plans and other changes in their lifestyle.
 Changing your eating habits may be the hardest thing for you to do to care for your diabetes.
-A registered dietitian can help you take small steps toward the overall goal of a balanced diet.
+A registered dietitian can help you take small steps toward a balanced diet.

 - Nurse educator.
 A nurse educator helps you understand your diabetes and its treatment.
-Having diabetes is a lifelong challenge.
-And as your disease changes and progresses, your nurse educator can provide the information you need to adjust and change with it.
+As your disease changes and progresses, your nurse educator can give you the information you need to adjust and change with it.
 He or she may also coordinate your diabetes care.